EESHAK02/style-recommender/README.md

 ### LLM Stylist
 - Uses a local LLM (llama3.1) via Ollama
 - Provides human-like outfit advice and explanations
+- Works only when this is run locally - the streamlit deployed version doesn't give LLM responses

 # Notes